How to Set Up the next.config.js headers() Array

 }

-Diagnostic Commands & Verification
+Diagnostic & Verification Steps

-# 1. Build and start production server
+# 1. Build and start the production server.

 npm run build && npm start